luiscoco/Azure_OpenAI_RealtimeInteractiveConsole_version1/README.md

-# RealTime Console App with Live Audio Input and Output (AI models: AzureOpenAI or OpenAI)
+# AzureOpenAI(or OpenAI) RealTime Console App with Live Audio Input and Output

 This short console application demonstrates an interactive experience using the `NAudio` library (https://github.com/naudio/NAudio) for input and output from the default microphone and speaker.